Energy Resources

 HL&P has owned gas generation assets since 1984.
 By incrementally adding to the fleet, HL&P has grown its natural gas generation over the years to meet the company’s growing energy demand.
 Today, the plants have over 15 megawatts of available natural gas generation and the company plans to continue to grow this resource to firm up intermittent renewable resources and to meet peak loads.

-The Hunter II coal-fired steam electric generating unit located at the Hunter Station in Emery County is jointly owned by PacifiCorp, Deseret Generation & Transmission, and Utah Area Power Administration (UAMPS).
-HL&P is entitled to six percent of UAMPS's total share of energy.
+The Hunter II coal-fired steam electric generating unit, located at the Hunter Station in Emery County, is jointly owned by PacifiCorp, Deseret Generation & Transmission, and the Utah Area Power Administration (UAMPS).
+HL&P is entitled to a six percent share of UAMPS’s total energy.

 HL&P receives energy from two wind resources.

 The Horse Butte Wind Farm is a 57.6-megawatt project located in Bonneville County, Idaho.
-The entire output from the farm is purchased by UAMPS with HL&P receiving up to one megawatt.
-The facility began commercial operation on August 15, 2012, providing HL&P with a long-term supply of renewable electric energy and all the associated environmental attributes.
+HL&P receives up to one megawatt as a participant in this UAMPS project.
+The facility began commercial operation on August 15, 2012.

 For information regarding energy resources contact: ebrandt@heberpower.com